pybliometrics-dev/pybliometrics/docs/access/errors.rst

       * `pybliometrics.scopus.exception.Scopus429Error: QUOTA EXCEEDED`: Your provided API key's weekly quota has been depleted.
 If you provided multiple keys in your :doc:`configuration file <../configuration>`, this means all your keys are depleted.
 In this case, wait up to week until your API key's quota has been reset.

-      * `pybliometrics.scopus.exception.Scopus500Error: INTERNAL SERVER ERROR`: Formally, the server does not respond, for various reasons.
-A common reason in searches is that you use a fieldname that does not exist.
+      * `pybliometrics.scopus.exception.ScopusServerError`: General exception related to all Server-related exceptions defined below.
+This may happen for various reasons (the internet is a noisy medium); usually it helps to wait few seconds before the next query.
+Server errors are also raised if in searches you use a fieldname that does not exist.
 Verify that your query works in Scopus' `Advanced Search <https://www.scopus.com/search/form.uri?display=advanced>`_.

+         * `pybliometrics.scopus.exception.Scopus500Error: INTERNAL SERVER ERROR`: Unspecific or unexpected Server errors.

-      * `pybliometrics.scopus.exception.Scopus502Error: BAD GATEWAY`: Formally, the server does not respond, for various reasons.
+         * `pybliometrics.scopus.exception.Scopus502Error: BAD GATEWAY`: The server could not establish a connection to another service.

-      * `pybliometrics.scopus.exception.Scopus504Error: GATEWAY TIMEOUT`: Formally, the server does not respond despite several attempts.
-This may happen for various reasons; usually it helps to wait few seconds before the next query.

-      * `pybliometrics.scopus.exception.Scopus524Error: SERVER ERROR`: Formally, the server does not respond despite several attempts.
+         * `pybliometrics.scopus.exception.Scopus504Error: GATEWAY TIMEOUT`: The server did not get a timely response form another service.

+         * `pybliometrics.scopus.exception.Scopus524Error: A TIMEOUT OCCURRED`: Cloudflare service did not receive a timely response from the Server.

 If queries break for other reasons, exceptions of type `requests.exceptions <https://requests.readthedocs.io/en/latest/api/?highlight=exceptions#exceptions>`_ are raised, such as: